About

 H) mental and/or medical health providers

-I) law enforcement agencies
+I) at least 2 representatives from law enforcement agencies

 j) veteran service providers